barryclark/jekyll-now/README.md

 ![Step 3](/images/step3.gif "Step 3")

-1. Edit the Hello World post in the _posts folder, deleting the placeholder content and entering your own.
-2. Change the filename to include today's date and the title of your post.
-Jekyll requires posts to be named year-month-day-title.md
-3. Update the Title.
-Those variables at the top of the blog post are called front-matter.
-In this case they specify which layout to use and the title of the blog post.
-There are [additional front-matter variables](http://jekyllrb.com/docs/frontmatter/) too, like permalink, tags, and category.
-4. You can also create new blog posts without setting up local development, you can just hit the + icon in the _posts folder to create new content.
-Just remember to format the filename correctly and to include the front matter block to ensure that the file gets processed by Jekyll.
+_You can just hit the + icon in the _posts folder to create new content.
+Just make sure to include the [front-matter](http://jekyllrb.com/docs/frontmatter/) block at the top of each new blog post and make sure the post's filename is in this format: year-month-day-title.md

 ## Features